waltermaffy/rgb-assets/README.md

     "xpub": keys.xpub,
     "xpub_fingerprint": keys.xpub_fingerprint,
 }
-- password of the wallet backup in PASSWORD_BACKUP
+- password of the wallet backup in BACKUP_PASS

-In the future the keys file may be encryped with PASSWORD_BACKUP
+In the future the keys file may be encryped with BACKUP_PASS

 # HOW TO USE IT